geireann/dot.dot.data/data-deliverable-report.md

 At first, we couldn't figure out how to make sure the different data we downloaded can be joined together since we couldn't figure out a unique ID for distinguishing our data.
 Later we figured out that we could use dates and number of movements to make each game unique.

 - **How have you been distributing the work between group members?
 What are your plans for work distribution in the future?**<br>
 We made everyone download their data and try to merge them together and then figure out ways to process them.
 We also splitted the written questions for everyone to work on.
-In the future, we might need to start earlier and have more meetings.
+In coming to a decisions, we made sure that it was unanimous among all of us.
+We decided on doing something that was intersting to all of us chess, both because we are interested in it but also because it has interesting ethical questions.

 ## FORM
 Form link: https://forms.gle/sGYpbdHEhnBpo6tg7